SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Feeds/Configuring_a_dashboard_to_use_a_URL_feed_without_a_feed_component.md

 # Using a URL feed without a feed component

-From DataMiner 10.0.7 onwards, you can link a component to data in the URL without using any feeds on the dashboard or low-code app.
+From DataMiner 10.0.7 onwards, you can link a component to data in the URL without using any feeds in the dashboard or low-code app.

 To do so, when you are configuring the dashboard or the application: